 Truth be told I’m not really sold.
 Price guarantee, price promise and priority releases do not really add any value and have most probably been included to somewhat ‘bulk out’ the benefits.
 How many people really go back online and check the prices of the tickets they’ve already purchased?

-With a large number of Avios points earned using the free for the first year American Express Gold Card (reviewed here) I rarely travel with easyJet (redeeming my Avios can be considerably cheaper).
+With a large number of Avios points earned using the (free for the first year) American Express Gold Card (reviewed here) I rarely travel with easyJet (redeeming my Avios can be considerably cheaper).
 That said, in 2018 I took 8 easyJet flights all of which were booked within 7 days of my date of travel.
 As such there was limited chance of the price dropping or needing to change the details of the flight.
-In this instance the easyJet Flight Club would provide limited value to me but if you’re the type of person who’s plans are susceptible to change it may be of some value to frequent flyers…
+In this instance the easyJet Flight Club would provide limited value to me but if you’re the type of person whose plans are susceptible to change it may be of some value.

 easyJet Plus Membership – What are the Benefits?

-– Fast Track Security: Currently available at 41 airports, fast track security can save significant time especially when traveling during school holidays.
+– Fast-track security: Currently available at 41 airports, fast-track security can save significant time especially when travelling during school holidays.
 I’m a big fan of fast track!
 A list of current airports is set out below.

-– Earlier Flight for Free: arrive at airport between 3hrs and 60 minutes before an earlier flight and you can transfer to that flight free of charge (subject to availability).
+– Earlier flight for free: Arrive at the airport between 3hrs and 60 minutes before an earlier flight and you can transfer to that flight free of charge (subject to availability).

-One big negative of the easyJet Plus membership card is that the benefits are only available to the card holder.
-As such if you’re travelling as a family you’ll still need to pay for the benefits for each of the other travelers which can cost as such as £30 per person per flight during peak times!
+One big negative of the easyJet Plus membership card is that the benefits are only available to the cardholder.
+As such if you’re travelling as a family you’ll still need to pay for the benefits for each of the other travellers, which can cost as much as £30 per person per flight during peak times!

 easyJet released their company accounts in November 2018, which made for interesting reading with regards to a potential launch of an enhanced loyalty scheme.
 The full year accounts presentation can be found here.